WhyTryToWin/Shiro-Bot/README.md

 # Shiro-Bot; Important Notes.
 Shiro, is a wip Discord Bot.
 Only currently being worked on by two people.
-It is **NOT** currently a public bot *yet*.
-If this bot is to be found on your Discord Server without permission unless added by one of us, you will be locked out from using the bots commands.
-Making it **useless** to you.
+It is not public, so don't bother.
 The base prefix for this bot is ``>>``, and the Moderation prefix is ``>>sudo``.
 The bot is owned by discord users **uncomfortable cat#3302** and **WhyTryToWin#0180**.